lucaspimenta89/reviews-scraper/README.md

 1. Overall rating
 2. Individual rating for each service provided
-3. Individual rating for each employee involved
+3. Involved employee rating
 4. If the review author recommends the services for other users

-From items 1 to 3 the attributes are displayed using stars with are controlled by the CSS class `rating-` that goes from `rating-00` to `rating-50`.
+From items 1 to 3 the attributes are displayed using stars that are controlled by the CSS class `rating-*`.
+This CSS class provides values from `rating-00` to `rating-50`.
 For item 4 the value is `Yes` or `No`.

-In order to calculate the score of a review, all those ratings are converted into numbers, for the items controlled by the `rating-` CSS class, the number part is extracted so each item can receive a value between `0` to `50` that is added to the score when the services are recommended by the author, another `50` points are credited to the score.
+In order to calculate the score of a review, all attributes are converted into numbers.

+For the overall rating, individual service rating, and employee ratings the numeric part is extracted from the  `rating-*` CSS class and parsed to an integer value.
+Then the values that can be from 0 to 50 are added to the score.

+If the review recommends the services for another user, another `50` points are added to the score.

+This method will provide high scores for the reviews that have more stars and more employees involved.

 # Output